 Understanding Breast Milk Composition

-The proteins, primarily whey and casein, aid in digestion and immune function, while the fats provide essential energy and support brain development.
+The proteins, primarily whey and casein, aid digestion and immune function.
+Fats provide energy and support brain development.
+Carbohydrates, mainly lactose, help with calcium absorption and promote a healthy gut.

 What Is Foremilk?